gopheracademy/gopheracademy-web/content/advent-2016/enigma-emulator-in-go.md

 # Introduction

-This story begins the day after I got home after giving a talk at the amazing [DevFest Siberia](http://devfest.gdg.org.ru/).
+This story begins the day after I got home after giving a talk at the wonderful [DevFest Siberia](http://devfest.gdg.org.ru/).
 Shortly after my weekly fix of Westworld, a strange nagging feeling appeared — like the one you get from unpaid bills, a postcard that you forgot to send, or a particularly nasty API endpoint that you were supposed to refactor a year ago but then, well, I mean, it works, right?

 Then I remembered.
 I emptied out my suitcase and found the cause of the
 uneasiness: two stickers with goofy cartoon gophers on them.
 The first one was